andelkocvjetkovic/andjelko.dev/src/pages/index.md

  - Unit testing with Jest
  - Integration testing with React Testing Library
  - E2E testing with Playwright
+ - Turborepo

 ## Contact

-I am always open for new opportunities, so if you want to hire me, or you want to work with me, feel free to contact me.
+If you have any questions or want to get in touch, feel free to contact me.

 You can contact me on [andjelko.cvjetkovic@gmail.com](mailto:andjelko.cvjetkovic@gmail.com) or on [LinkedIn](https://www.linkedin.com/in/andelkocvjekovic/) or on [Twitter](https://twitter.com/andjelko_dev)

-Or if you want to see my code, you can check my [Github](https://github.com/andelkocvjetkovic).
+Or if you want to see my code, you can check it on [Github](https://github.com/andelkocvjetkovic).

 ### Thanks